Cphdat3sem2017f/Network/README.md

 - [TCP/IP Protocol Fundamentals Explained with a Diagram](http://www.thegeekstuff.com/2011/11/tcp-ip-fundamentals)
 - [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System)

-These are practiacal tools which you should know about (what can each of the do).
+These are practiacal tools which you should know about (what can each of them can do).
 We don't provide references, but use Google (before and during) the lesson:
 - nslookup
 - ipconfig   (MAC/Linux     ifconfig)
 - Ping